13 January 2026

 Another common debt that hangs over the heads of millions of Australians is HELP or HECS-HELP study loan debt.
 According to the Australian Government, the average HELP debt was $27,600 as of November 2024 across close to three million people.
 You can see the breakdown of the different HELP balances and how many people they impact here:

-However, with the Government’s 2025 election promise to cut student debt by 20% now having passed as a bill through parliament, more than $16 billion in outstanding HELP and other student debt will be wiped.
-The projected saving for each debt range is:
+However, with the Government’s 2025 election promise to cut student debt by 20% now having passed as a bill through parliament, more than $16 billion in outstanding HELP and other student debt is currently being wiped out.
+The projected savings for each debt range are:

-On top of that, additional changes that tied indexation to the lower of CPI or Wage Price Index (WPI) are set to save debt holders an additional $3 billion.
+On top of that, the additional change that tied indexation to the lower of CPI or Wage Price Index (WPI) are set to save debt holders a further $3 billion.

 Small loan debt